Yazan98/commiter/README.md

 # Quick Installation
 If you dont wanna use gem file you can copy the files and Edit the Config json File from result folder into you .git/hooks folder inside your git repository you will find variables described in table section

+In this Step you dont need to Edit Your Project Source Code you just copy the Files to git Configuration

 | Key Name      | Description |
 | ----------- | ----------- |
 | is_enabled      | Decide if commit command will check the validation or not       |